youtube/cobalt/CONTRIBUTING.md

   1. Ensure you or your company have signed the appropriate CLA (see "Before You Contribute" above).
   1. Rebase your changes down into a single git commit.
+  1. Run `git clang-format HEAD~` to apply default C++ formatting rules, followed by `git commit -a --amend` to squash any formatting changes into your commit.
   1. Run `git cl upload` to upload the review to [Cobalt's Gerrit instance](https://cobalt-review.googlesource.com/).
   1. Someone from the maintainers team will review the code, putting up comments